fgimian/painter/README.md

 print(paint.zebra.blue('Look, a blue zebra!'))
 ```

-Multiple arguments can be passed to the returned object which allow for nesting
+Multiple arguments can be passed to the returned object which allows for
-of styles.
+nesting of styles.

 For example, let's print various text colors on a red background: